Chronicles

 With the same powerful evidence, and range of reference, as his global bestseller Capital in the Twenty-First Century - and in columns of 700 words, rather than 700 pages - Chronicles sets out Thomas Piketty's analysis of the financial crisis, what has happened since and where we should go from here.

-Tackling a wider range of subjects than in Capital, from productivity in Britain to Barack Obama, it comprises the very best of his writing for Liberation from the past ten years.
-Now, translated into English for the first time, it will further cement Piketty's reputation as the world's leading thinker today.
+Tackling a wider range of subjects than in Capital, from Barack Obama to the migration crisis, it comprises the very best of his writing for Liberation from 2008 until the present day.
+Now, translated into English for the first time, it further cements Piketty's reputation as the world's leading thinker today.

 Ben Chu, Independent on Sunday